tinalabs/tinacms-contentful/README.md

 1. [*Client-side with READ-only access tokens*](./guides/client-side.md), allowing you to fetch entries, assets, and other data from Contentful's API in your client-side JS.
 2. [*Client-side editing with OAuth user authentication*](./guides/client-side-editing.md), which allows users of your Contentful organization to login to their account to edit the content with Tina that they are allowed to access in Contentful.
-3. [*Client-side and serverless editing with Oauth user authentication*](./guides/serverless-editing.md), which allows you to maintain server-side sessions for logged in users across multiple tabs.
+3. [*Client-side and serverless editing with Oauth user authentication with Next.js Edit Mode*](./guides/serverless-editing.md), which allows you to maintain server-side sessions for logged in users across multiple tabs in your Next.js application, and manage content in Contentful on the server.

 There are also the following use-case specific guides: